ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 4. Ballerina Central.
 Located at [http://central.ballerina.io](http://central.ballerina.io), this centrally managed repository is a community hub to discover, download, and publish Ballerina modules.

 ### Repository Precedence
 When building a Ballerina program with a project, the build system will search repositories for any imported dependencies.
 Dependencies are searched in the system, then project, then home, then Ballerina Central repositories for the dependency.
-Once found, it will be installed into the project repository if not already present.
+Once found, it will be used to resolve the dependencies of the Ballerina program.

 If a module is discovered at Ballerina Central, the build system will download the module's files before installing into the home repository for reuse.